eden90267/eden90267.github.io/_posts/2016-02-24-used-google-guava-cache-to-spring.markdown

 ~~~

-3. Add @Cacheable, @CacheEvict annotation to method to be cached:
+3.Add @Cacheable, @CacheEvict annotation to method to be cached:

 ~~~ java